Need tech for teaching and learning?

 Checking Out Equipment

-For instructors, equipment checkout is available now at the front desk of the Integrated Teaching and Learning Laboratory (ITLL) on a first-come, first-served basis between 9 a.m. and 4 p.m.
-Monday through Friday.
+For instructors, equipment checkout is available at the front desk of the Integrated Teaching and Learning Laboratory (ITLL) on a first-come, first-served basis between 9 a.m. and 4 p.m.
+Monday through Friday during campus hours.

 Returning Equipment

 As soon as possible at the end of the semester, please return equipment to the front desk of the Integrated Teaching and Learning Laboratory (ITLL) between 9 a.m. and 4 p.m.
-Monday through Friday so that we can check out the equipment to other instructors.
+Monday through Friday during campus hours so that we can check out the equipment to other instructors.

 Equipment and support for instructional faculty

 NOTE: The Wacom One will require drivers and additional HDMI adapters for your specific laptop; testing prior to instructional use is critical.
-Instructors are responsible for purchasing all necessary adapters.
+User is responsible for purchasing all necessary adapters.

 Faculty members who need a laptop can explore the Faculty Computer Purchase Program (FCPP), which provides a subsidy to faculty to purchase laptops.

-Unfortunately, the time and logistic requirements of special one-on-one arrangements make reservations impractical at this time.
-We suggest you arrange for someone to pick up your equipment on your behalf if you cannot make it to campus during these pick-up times.
+Unfortunately, the time and logistic requirements of special one-on-one arrangements make reservations impractical.
+We suggest you arrange for someone to pick up your equipment on your behalf if you are unable to come during the listed hours.

 We have worked in partnership with OIT on these equipment purchases.
 OIT has set up a recommended computer peripherals page that we suggest consulting before purchasing your own equipment.